Katsuo Okazaki

-Katsuo Okazaki (岡崎 勝男, Okazaki Katsuo) was a Japanese sportsman, diplomat and political figure.
+Katsuo Okazaki (岡崎 勝男, Okazaki Katsuo) was a Japanese diplomat, politician and sportsman.
 He served as the Japanese foreign minister in the 1950s.
 He was also the final – and only Japanese – chairman of the Shanghai Municipal Council.

 Early life

 Okazaki was born on 10 July 1897 in Kanagawa, Japan.
 He was the 10th son of Yasunosuke Okazaki.
 He studied law at the University of Tokyo and then joined the Japanese Ministry of Foreign Affairs.

 Sporting prowess

 Okazaki participated in the 1924 Paris Olympic Summer Games, qualifying for the 5,000 m final with a time of 15.22.2e.
 In the final, he fainted in the heatwave and was carried away by medics.
 He had much success at the Far Eastern Championship Games, winning the mile run at the 1921 Games then doing a middle-distance double in the mile and 880 yards at the 1923 event in Osaka.

 Consular positions

 Okasaki served as second secretary to the Japanese Embassy in Washington, D.C. in the early 1930s.

 He also served in numerous positions in China during the 1930s, including serving as Japanese Consul-General in Nanjing after the Fall of Nanking to the Imperial Japanese Army and during the Nanking Massacre.
 In 1938, he was serving as Japanese Consul General in Canton.
 In October 1939 was appointed Japanese Consul at Hong Kong, a position he held until January 1941.